cloudmesh-community/book/chapters/updates.md

 for a complete list of changes in reverse chronological order

+* Feb 12, 2019: The Mongo DB section has been updated (see
+  @sec:mongodb-python).
+It also has been made more prominent while changing the placement in the Python chapter outline.
+A new quickstart section for MongoDB was added (see
+  @sec:mongodb-cloudmesh).

+* Feb 12, 2019: The Google products page has been updated but will be moved to the Appandix just as the AWS, Azure and Watson lists (see
+  @sec:google-products)

 * Feb 1, 2019: update to python 3.7.2, new pyenv instructions (experimental)

 * Jan 25, 2019: A video for doing github pull requests has been